-Friends and fans, welcome to the 2014 Formula 1 UBS Chinese Grand Prix!
-On behalf of everyone at Shanghai Juss Event Management Company Limited; the host of the F1 Chinese Grand Prix, I would like to extend my warmest and sincerest welcome to all of our media friends from around the world.
+Welcome to the 3rd GrandPrix of the 2015 F1 season.
+This year marks 12 years of the Chinese F1 Grand Prix at Shanghai Audi International Circuit.
+On behalf ofeveryone at Shanghai Juss Event Management Company Limited; the host of the F1 Chinese Grand Prix, I would like to extend my warmest and sincerest welcome to all of our friends in the media from around the world.